reneshbedre/reneshbedre.github.io/_posts/2018-3-30-pca-expression.md

 # standardization is necessary as it removes the biases in the original variables.
 For example,
 # when the data for each variable is collected on different units.
 The standardized variables
 # will be unitless and have a similar variance.
-# at some cases, the dataset needs not to be standardized and the original variation in dataset
+# At some cases, the dataset needs not to be standardized as the original variation in dataset
 # is important (Gewers et al., 2018)
 # this is an optional step
 >>> df_st =  StandardScaler().fit_transform(df)
-# see few rows of standardize dataset
+# see few rows of standardized dataset
 >>> pd.DataFrame(df_st, columns=df.columns).head()
           A         B         C         D         E         F 0  0.619654  0.448280 -0.240867  2.457058  2.304732 -0.331489